MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-authentication-methods.md

 ### Interactive user sign-in authentication

 This authentication method uses the user's credentials to establish a secure connection with Kusto.
-The method opend a web browser where the user is prompted to enter their username and password to complete the authentication process.
+The method opens a web browser where the user is prompted to enter their username and password to complete the authentication process.

 | In the following examples, replace *`<QueryEndpointUri>`* and *`<AuthorityId>`* with your own values.